 - Increasing online access and smartphone penetration

-- Emerging worldwide middle-classes with disposable income
+- Emerging worldwide middle classes with disposable income

-The biggest threats to established brands include the:
+The biggest threats to established brands include:

 - Pressure from consumers to use ethically sourced and green manufacturing materials